SergeyKapshuchenko/Tetris-C/README.md

 # Tetris-C
-Tetris game using C language.
+Tetris game using C language and ncurses library.
 To run tetris:
   1. make
   2. ./tetris-exec